-Targets and results ≡04 2017 2018 Outlook 2018 Revenue Development compared to prior period € 2,427.6 million 3.6% € 2.5 billion 3% - 4% € 2,498.5 million 2.9% EBIT Development compared to prior period € 201.3 million 1.3% up to € 215 million high single- percentage range € 105.5 million -47.6% EBIT margin 8.3% high single- percentage range 4.2% EVA € 80.7 million € 80 - 86 million € 12.9 million Employees Development compared to prior period 1.8% approximately 4% 1.4%
+Targets and results ≡ 04 2017 2018 Outlook 2018 Revenue Development compared to prior period € 2,427.6 million 3.6% € 2.5 billion 3% - 4% € 2,498.5 million 2.9% EBIT Development compared to prior period € 201.3 million 1.3% up to € 215 million high single- percentage range € 210.5 million 4.6% EBIT margin 8.3% high single- percentage range 8.4% EVA € 80.7 million € 80 - 86 million € 85.2 million Employees Development compared to prior period 1.8% approximately 4% 1.4%

-Our forecast for the growth of our business in the fiscal year is based on the existing services business, and therefore defined as organic growth. = 04
+Our forecast for the growth of our business in the fiscal year is based on the existing services business, and therefore defined as organic growth.

 The MOBILITY Segment exceeded its targets defined for revenue and profit in the fiscal year, while the EBIT margin fell within the anticipated corridor.
-The INDUSTRY Segment failed to meet its forecast revenue and EBIT growth target in particular on account of the sale of entities in South Korea and the USA and the provisions recognized for the accident in Brazil; accordingly the EBIT margin did not reach the expected high single-digit percentage range.
-The CERTIFICATION Segment failed to meet its expectations for revenue and earnings growth on account of the provisions recognized for Brazil.
+The CERTIFICATION Segment also met all expectations apart from those relating to the revenue growth rate.
+The INDUSTRY Segment, on the other hand, failed to meet its projected growth targets for revenue and EBIT, due in particular to the sale of entities in South Korea and the US.
+The EBIT margin, however, was within the expected high single-digit percentage range.